andrew-paterson/block-combinator/README.md

 ];
 ```

-## onlyWithExactCombination at the block level
+## onlyWithExactCombinations at the block level

 Note that for any item listed here, there must be at least one item listed from each preceding block.

-## onlyWithExactCombination at the item level
+## onlyWithExactCombinations at the item level

 Note that for any item listed here, there must be at least one item listed from each preceding block.